 What Are Meat Meals in Cat Food?

-Meat meals, like “chicken meal” or “fish meal,” are rendered products made from animal tissues.
-The rendering process involves cooking the material to remove moisture and fat, resulting in a concentrated protein powder.
+The rendering process involves cooking the material to remove moisture and fat, producing a concentrated protein powder.

 Is Meat Meal a Good Source of Protein for Cats?

-Yes, meat meals are richer in protein per unit weight than fresh meats because the moisture is removed.
-This makes them a potent and concentrated protein source, which can be beneficial in dry cat foods.
+This makes them a potent and concentrated protein source, which can benefit dry cat foods.

 What Should I Consider When Choosing Cat Food with Meat Meal?

 The quality of meat meals can vary greatly depending on the source of the ingredients and the rendering process.
+High-quality meat meals specify the source (e.g., “chicken meal” instead of generic “meat meal”) and are controlled for quality.

 However, they can be less digestible than fresh or dehydrated meats because high-temperature processing can denature some proteins, making them harder for cats to utilize.